br0k3nglass/gr-collage/README.md

 -s, --swap-width-height
   Swaps preference from width to height, for rectangular layout algorithm.
 Enable if you want a wide image.
 Also use min-height.

+-y, --year-to-date
+  Use to generate a collage of books read this year so far (vs one year ago, which is the default value of ago arg).
+Overrides ago argument value.
 ```

 # Notes